 Fire at Dow burned for 33 hours after explosion

-PLAQUEMINE- Dow told WBRZ Monday that the fire which caused people to shelter inside burned for nearly 33 hours and was finally extinguished Sunday morning.
+PLAQUEMINE - Dow told WBRZ Monday that the fire which caused people to shelter inside burned for nearly 33 hours and was finally extinguished Sunday morning.

 Dow says the fire erupted in the Glycol unit and sent a plume of smoke and flames shooting high into the night sky.